 Here are the most common types of agapanthus plants:

 Agapanthus orientalis (syn.
 Agapanthus praecox) is the most common type of agapanthus.
-This evergreen plant produces wide, arching leaves and stems that reach heights of 4 to 5 feet.
+This evergreen plant produces wide, arching leaves and stems that reach heights of 4 to 5 feet (1-1.5 m.).
 Varieties include white flowering types such as ‘Albus,’ blue varieties like ‘Blue Ice,’ and double forms such as ‘Flore Pleno.’

 Agapanthus campanulatus is a deciduous plant that produces strappy leaves and drooping flowers in shades of dark blue.
 This variety is also available in ‘Albidus,’ which displays big umbels of white blooms in summer and early fall.

-Agapanthus africanus is an evergreen variety that displays narrow leaves, deep blue flowers with distinctive bluish anthers, and stalks reach heights of no more than 18 inches.
-Cultivars include ‘Double Diamond,’ a dwarf variety with double white blooms; and ‘Peter Pan,’ a tall plant with big, sky blue blooms.
+Agapanthus africanus is an evergreen variety that displays narrow leaves, deep blue flowers with distinctive bluish anthers, and stalks that reach heights of no more than 18 inches (46 cm.).
+Cultivars include ‘Double Diamond,’ a dwarf variety with double, white blooms, and ‘Peter Pan,’ a tall plant with big, sky-blue blooms.

 Agapanthus inapertus ssp. pendulus ‘Graskop,’ also known as grassland agapanthus, produces violet-blue flowers that rise above tidy clumps of pale green leaves.

 Agapanthus sp.
 ‘Cold Hardy White’ is one of the most attractive, hardy agapanthus varieties.
 This deciduous plant produces big clusters of showy, white blooms in midsummer.